-We make going solar easy, by providing you zero down solar financing options to finance up to 100% of your total project cost while utilizing low interest rates.
+We make commercial solar financing easy, by providing you zero down solar financing options to finance up to 100% of your total project cost while utilizing low interest rates.

 This is important because not all solar projects find the backing they need.

 SunPower evaluates your energy and financial goals then recommends the best option to meet your needs—without bias to any financing approach.